 |Cusco Day tours||Only Cusco|

-Departure Point: Cusco - We pick you up from your hotel, hostel or Airbnb.
+Departure Point: Cusco – We will pick you up from your hotel, hostel, or Airbnb.

-Briefing Point: Our guide will visit your hotel 2 or 1 day before this Machu Picchu tour.
+Briefing Point: Our guide will visit your hotel 1 or 2 days before the Machu Picchu tour.

 Briefing Time: Between 5:00 – 6:00 pm.

-Return Point: Cusco - Our driver will drop-off in your hotel, hostel or Airbnb department.
+Return Point: Cusco – Our driver will drop you off at your hotel, hostel, or Airbnb.

 Machu Picchu is located in the so-called “Ceja de selva” (jungle eyebrows), which means on the edge of the Andean highlands of the Amazon jungle.
 That is why it has subtropical weather that is much warmer than temperatures in Cusco.
 Visitors can visit it all year round because it never closes its gate.